 Lily is insistent that all of the kids try each one of the dishes (usually at least 3 in each class).
 They get to vote YUM or YUCK.
 "But it's usually a YUM," Madeleine explains.
 In one class, Lily brought shrimp, tofu, and veggies and taught the kids to make sushi.
 "They were initially really grossed out at first, but they really loved the whole process and then were excited to try it, and that they liked it!"

 Over time, it's not just the kids who have gotten more adventurous.
 Now, Lily regularly brings a hot plate and other small appliances to up the level of cooking at Lakeview.
 "We may blow a fuse every now and then, but it's worth it," Madeleine laughs.
 "And now I know where the fuse box is!"

 Chef Lily's classes have also strengthened the library's relationship with other community partners.
 Neighboring Willy St. Coop now donates all of the food for monthly cooking-themed Terrific Tuesday programs for teens, as well as summer Saturday evening teen programs at Lakeview.

 "Cooking at the library has become one of the favorite things that I do," said Chef Lily.
-"Because it's free, I get to see so many more kids I wouldn't normally get to see and they are so joyful.
+"Because it's free, I get to see so many more kids than I wouldn't normally get to see and they are so joyful.
 I feel like sometimes the kids at Lakeview get a bad rap, but they are the best kids ever.
 They are so interested and surprised when they try new things (like avocados and tofu.)
 In one program I taught them how to flip their own pancakes.
-The looks on their faces.
+The looks on their faces!
 It was awesome."

 And it's obvious our patrons are just as delighted with Chef Lily.
-“I don’t really know how to cook," one parent told Ms. Jody.
+“I don’t really know how to cook," one parent told Jody.
 "But coming to chef Lily’s classes has helped my daughter enjoy cooking, and now we really enjoy cooking together.”